-The 14 monkeys listed above are featured in one chapter of my book Super Freedom: A woman’s guide to superannuation (Wrightbooks, $32.95).
-In Chapter 2, I explain how to easily remove each monkey from your back.
+The 14 monkeys listed above are featured in one chapter of my book Super Freedom: A woman’s guide to superannuation (Wrightbooks).
+In Chapter 2 of this book, I explain how to easily remove each monkey from your back.
 For example, my response to Monkey 12 is set out below.

 Monkey 12: My husband/partner looks after all of our finances

 The first problem for all of us, men and women, is not to learn, but to unlearn.